Late Jurassic: Paleogeography

-By the Late Jurassic, Pangaea had broken apart into Laurasia (Eurasia and North America) to the north and Gondwana to the south, divided by the wide Tethys Ocean.
+By the Late Jurassic, Pangaea had already broken apart into Laurasia (Eurasia and North America) to the north and Gondwana to the south, divided by the wide Tethys Ocean.
 During the Late Jurassic, narrow ocean basins formed separating Eastern Gondwana (Antarctica, Australia, India and Madagascar), Western Gondwana (Africa, Arabia and South America) and Laurasia.
-These nascent oceans – including the young Atlantic Ocean – brought increased moisture to the formerly highly arid subtropical interior of Pangaea.
+The young North Atlantic Ocean continues to widen as North America drifts to the north – brought increased moisture to the formerly highly arid subtropical interior of Pangaea.
+The Wrangellia terrane is accreted to Western North America.

+Climate

 Deep ocean basins covered the poles, inhibiting the formation of polar ice caps.
 Polar summers were ice-free.
 The circulation of ocean currents between the high and low latitudes contributed to a generally warmer climate than today.
+Europe became progressively more arid over the Late Jurassic.

 Life forms

 This epoch is well known for many famous types of dinosaurs, such as the sauropods, the theropods, the thyreophorans, and the ornithopods.
 Other animals, such as some crocodylomorphs and the first birds, appeared in the Jurassic.
 Listed here are only a few of the many Jurassic animals: